AleksiSaxlund/Homebrewing-Calculator/documentation/specifications.md

 ### Implemented Functionality

-- Users can add malts, hops, and yeast from the database to the recipe.
+- Users can add malts, hops, and yeast to the recipe.
 - Users can specify the batch size.
 - After each addition, the following default values are calculated and displayed to the user:
   - Original Gravity